Get the Most from your Visit to the Chapel

 Regent Street/Oxford Circus

 The chapel is fully accessible to people who use a wheelchair.
 We are on one floor.
-There is a step outside the chapel but a lift is available.
-Please contact us before your visit if you would like to tell us about your particular needs.
+There is a step outside the chapel but we have a ramp.
+Please contact us before your visit if you would like to tell us about your needs.
 We want to make sure that everyone who visits the chapel enjoys the experience and receives the help they need during their stay.

 All of the Fitzrovia Chapel’s own events are free.
-These include our weekly open days and our regular Wireless Contemplation sessions.
-Our annual exhibition is also free of charge, There may be other events run at the chapel which will charge an entrance fee.
+These include our weekly open days and our exhibitions.
+There may be other events run at the chapel which will charge an entrance fee.
 Take a look at our events page for more details.

 How to Get in Touch

-For secular weddings, civil partnerships and other celebrations, contact our Events and Operations Manager using the contact form, email or phone.
+For weddings, civil partnerships and other celebrations, contact Madeleine, our Head of Communications and Engagement using the contact form, email or phone.

-To book the chapel for a launch, exhibition, film shoot or other event, contact our Events and Operations Manager.
+To book the chapel for a launch, exhibition, film shoot or other event, contact Madeleine, our Head of Communications and Engagement.

-To visit the chapel for quiet contemplation, you don’t need to book.
-We are open every Wednesday between 11:00 and 16:00 (although closed at the moment because of the Coronavirus restrictions).
+To visit the chapel during our open days, you don’t need to book.
+We are open most Wednesday between 11:00 and 16:00.